Someone commented on a recent article I made… and they asked:

 Worry, anxiety, depression, feeling guilty, and masturbation habits all can cause premature ejaculation.

-Even for example if you have erectile dysfunction and you’re so worried that you’re going to go limp and soft, that you may then rush to have an orgasm and now it happened “prematurely” and sooner than you or your partner wanted.
+Even for example if you have erectile dysfunction and you’re so worried that you’re going to go limp and soft, you may then rush to have an orgasm and now it happened “prematurely” and sooner than you or your partner wanted.

 In this case, it’s both hormonal and emotional.

 And some guys have super sensitive penises… similar to some women who have a really sensitive clitoris and thus, stimulation is greatly heightened and you’ll reach orgasm much faster.

 Now, in regards to solutions for ending or reducing premature ejaculation, I did an article about this specific topic called “5 Proven Ways To END Premature Ejaculation”.